-We support EFRAG's comments.
+We support EFRAG's draft comments that the timing is only one input factor and the substance of the arrangement should be considered rather than the form.
 We also suggest that the Board provide additional guidance of what it meant by "offered for a short period" since it will influence the classification of termination benefits, specially when a plan is issued just before the end of the financial period.